-Caravans are of course designed for use outside, but sitting around for long periods is not ideal.
+Caravans are of course designed for use outside, but it's not ideal for them to sit around ine one place for long periods.
 Shelter can be great, but it's not a good idea to be directly under a tree.

-Leaves, branches, external fabric is set-up for long-term storage.
+external fabric is set-up for long-term storage.
 As well as the cold, other climate factors to be aware of include damp and even air pollution.

-Also, this Data Sheet offers advice on tyres, security and other issues.
-All of this is based on commonsense and tried-and-trusted techniques found to work when putting your caravan away over the winter.
+Also, this Datasheet offers advice on tyres, security and other issues.
+All of this is based on common sense and tried-andtrusted techniques found to work when putting your caravan away over the winter.
 Follow these simple procedures and you're well on the way to trouble-free caravanning the following season.

-bird droppings... indeed anything that could drop out of the sky is a potential cause of damage to your caravan.
-There are a few sites that offer undercover storage, but these are rare.
-Before signing up, visit the site and check out how and where the caravan will be sited.
+Leaves, branches, bird droppings, indeed anything that could drop out of the sky, are a potential cause of damage to your caravan.
+There are a few sites that offer covered storage, but these are rare.
+Before signing up, visit the campsite and check out how and where the caravan will be stored.

-The plots on some sites can be rather close, limiting the use of your towcar and requiring a good deal of manoeuvring to get in place.
-This can be reasonable if the surfacing is hard, but if the surface is loose gravel or grass, without a motor mover you may find parking hard work.
-Also check out the written conditions and facilities - some sites will park up the caravans for you, some may have restricted access times, some may have battery charging and cleaning facilities available.
-Ask if the site has a vermin-control programme in place - infestation with mice can ruin a caravan and such damage is excluded from the majority of insurance policies.
+The plots on some sites can be rather close together, limiting the use of your towcar and requiring a good deal of manoeuvring to get your unit in place.
+This can be reasonable if the surface is hard, but if it's loose gravel or grass you may find parking hard work without the help of a motor mover.
+Also check out the written conditions and facilities - some sites will park the caravans for you, some may have restricted access times and some may have battery charging and cleaning facilities available.
+Ask if the site has a vermin-control programme in place as mice infestations can ruin a caravan and such damage is excluded from the majority of insurance policies.
 Having decided where to store your caravan over winter, be sure to advise your insurer.